thndrapp/login-action/README.md

 # Bytebase Login Action

-Use this action to login to your Bytebase server in GitHub CI.
+Use this action to login to your Bytebase server in the GitHub CI.

 ## Usage Example